All about money

 Payment transactions and financial services

 When paying invoices at the post office counter or transferring money to another account in Switzerland or the Principality of Liechtenstein, you always require an inpayment slip.
 The red or orange inpayment slips are available for inpayments in CHF or EUR.
-The “Locations and opening hours” online service informs you whether cash payments are possible in your branch and which debit cards are accepted.
+The “Locations near you” online service informs you whether cash payments are possible in your branch and which debit cards are accepted.

 The simplest way to pay cash into your own account at PostFinance is by using your PostFinance Card.
 You do not have to enter your PIN.
 The amount is credited to your account on the same day.
 If you do not have a card, fill in the inpayment slip and write “Own account” in the amount field.

 You have the following options for inpayments abroad (excluding the Principality of Liechtenstein):

 - Transfer money to an account abroad (worldwide)